irBags/Project-P3OL-compatible-software/README.md

 A nostalgic return to the youth of the 90s', and the online community that sparked a copious amount of young adults interests in software development.
 America Online was one of the foundations that started many on their paths into the computer sciences.
 And so I embark on a journey to [re]animate/[re]vive/[re]turn AOL® by writing a server, from scratch, using resources found all over the internet - while also learning Python.

 In addition to being an old geek and nostalgic for the good old '90s, my intent for the project is to bring back a medium that sparked kids of all ages interests' in programming.
-A lot of those people went on to do great things with the skills they acquired during their "haxor" days on AOL.
+A lot of those people went on to do great things with the skills they acquired during their "haxor" days on AOL®.
 I wanted to bring back that same medium, and possibly set some young kids on the right path?
 The latter is more than likely a pipe dream, but you never know.
 Whatever the outcome, I hope it can be a place where people like myself will populate chat rooms and bulletin boards with great late-night conversations like the good old days!

 ## What works:

 >- **Account Creation/Registration: 100%**
 >>  - Requires a serial number and a password combo to register an account.
 In the 90s these were on CD covers and floppy disks.
-They will be provided on GitHub and the Re-AOL website (if one ever gets made?)
+They will be provided on GitHub and the P3OL website (if one ever gets made?)
 >- **Chat Rooms (Roomer): ~95%**
 >> - Chat rooms work 100%, however, moderation (title, kick/ban, private/invisible etc) setup GUI is not there - in progress.
 >